St. Edward’s University • U.S. Dept. of Education grant

 Who can join?+

-Middle and high school students—especially students in YMCA Youth & Government, summer camps, and school or community groups.
+Middle and high school students—especially students in youth leadership programs, summer camps, and school or community groups.

 Ready to deploy?